This dairy free country gravy, or white gravy, is made without milk or butter.

 So, if you want to thicken a gravy without butter, use oil instead of butter when making a roux.

 What kind of dairy free milk to use

-While many recipes can hide mask flavors of dairy free milk, like how you can’t taste the coconut milk in my dairy free pumpkin pie, this recipe has too simple a flavor profile for that.
+While many recipes can mask flavors of dairy free milk, like how you can’t taste the coconut milk in my dairy free pumpkin pie, this recipe has too simple a flavor profile for that.

-Water has no flavor and almond cooking milk is specifically created to be used in dishes like this so they both work well here.
+Water has no flavor, and almond cooking milk is specifically created to be used in dishes like this, so they both work well here.